nynasakina/Blog/README.md

 # Blog
 I first learned about HTML and CSS when I discovered blogging when I was 13 years old.
-This is my attempt to recreate one of the websites I spent most of my time when I was blogging ; Blogger.com.
+This is my attempt to recreate one of the websites I spent most of my time on when I was blogging ; Blogger.com.

 Built on **ReactJS** and styled with **CSS**, this project is currently still a work in progress.
 Next is to add back end so that the following features can be added:
 <ul>